 Please see our attendance and punctuality policy below for more information:

 If your child is unable to attend school because of illness, please inform the school by note or telephone as soon as possible by leaving a message with the school office.
-Please note that you are expected to call every day that your child is absent from school.

 As instructed by the Medical Officer of Health, we request parents/carers ensure the following: